BellatrixLeStranger/BoltON-Discord-Bot/README.md

 - output message in a channel when an user joins/leaves server
 - show latency in miliseconds
 - clear messages in a channel(chat room) - optional role-restriction
-- kick/ban users - optional role-restriction(recommended)
+- kick/ban/unban users - optional role-restriction(recommended)
-- role assignment (to be continued)
+- role assignment
+- display user/server info
+- fetch memes from reddit using PRAW